Top 5 most common types of anxiety disorders include: GAD, PTSD, OCD and social phobia and panic disorder.

 Post-Traumatic Stress Disorder(PTSD)

 Post Traumatic Disorder is another serious type of mental health disorder that mainly develops after experiencing a terrifying incident in the past.
 It is a relatively long-lasting disorder that can cause symptoms for many years.
 This disorder is mainly caused after going through a traumatic event such as the death of a loved one, accident, war, or some sort of crime scene.
 Here, PTSD causes repetitive flashbacks of that certain event resulting in panic attacks, sleep disturbances, angry outbursts, and many more.
 People going through PTSD feel guilty, sad, and are not able to concentrate.
+Seeking support at a premier trauma healing facility can be instrumental in tackling these difficulties and facilitating recovery.

 People going through panic disorder have to go through sudden and intense panic attacks.
 It is mainly categorized as unexpected and repetitive attacks of fear, or phobia.
 They often occur without any warning or sign, physical symptoms may include: shaking, sweating, chills, dizziness, or numb hands and legs.
 Moreover, a person may feel stomach pain, heart attack, chest pain, and difficulty in breathing.
 During these attacks, a person becomes relatively weak and numb.
 In general, on average panic attacks last for around 20 minutes.